Babkock/Tinyserve/README.md

 ## How to use

 Your web root directory must contain at the very least, a file called *404.html*.
-Tinyserve will crash if this is not present.
+Tinyserve will crash if this file is not present.
 If there is no *index.html* to serve for a ```GET /``` request, Tinyserve will fall back to *404.html*.

-Copyright (c) 2019 Tanner Babcock.
+There is an example HTML site included with this repo, copy it to your **```~/.config/tinyserve```**, the default web root, and give it a try.
+The default address is [localhost:8000](http://localhost:8000).

+## License

+This software is licensed under the terms of the [GNU General Public License version 2](https://github.com/Babkock/Tinyserve/blob/master/LICENSE.md).
+This software is distributed with absolutely no warranty.